Understanding the Foreclosure Timeline in Dallas–Fort Worth

 • Credit impact becomes permanent

-Selling prior to foreclosure ensures:
+Selling in Dallas-Fort Worth prior to foreclosure ensures:

 • The loan is satisfied